Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-10-Let's_Start_Jekyll_With_Beautiful-jekyll.md

 - [x] Third, How to use Tags and categories.
 (2016.12.19)
 - [x] Fourth, What is the DISQUS ?
 (2016.12.15)
 - [x] Fifth, How can I do hightlither When I want to use codeblock in markdown.
 (2016.12.15)
-- [ ] Sixth, What is the permalink option ?
+- [x] Sixth, I have to make date list of my whole blogs.
+(2016.12.16)
-- [ ] Seventh, How to use markdown in githubpage.
+- [x] Seventh, I have to make print, email to share my blog whenever visitor want.
+(2016.12.26)

 ## Jekyll with Beatiful-jekyll